 Situation with refugees

 The route to the border was pleasant, found a few real nice hiking trails that passes small villages and follows an old forest road up to Serbia.
 Although there’s no markation, I could easily follow the traces.
 Somehow I couldn’t help but wondering who made those traces.
 The only thought that came to my mind was refugees.
 It’s an hidden trail, often parallel to the “main” macadam road.
-A beautiful balkony path, covered with overhanging trees forming a hague.
+A beautiful balcony path, covered with overhanging trees forming a hedge.
 Beautiful and almost invisible.